ppy/osu-performance/README.md

 ## Building

-All that is required for building osu!performance project is a C++11-compatible compiler.
+All that is required for building osu!performance is a C++11-compatible compiler.
 Begin by cloning this repository and all its submodules using the following command:
 ```sh
 $ git clone --recursive https://github.com/ppy/osu-performance
 ```